dipshisharma/journey-builder-activity-template/README.md

 1. Login into Marketing Cloud and navigate to Journey Builder
 2. You should be able to see your custom activity and drag it into the canvas!

-### Want to learn more?

-If you'd like to learn more about building custom Journey Builder Activities and our collection of Custom Activities available to you today, email us at [info@devsutd.com](mailto:info@devsutd.com)

-Also, follow us on [LinkedIn](https://www.linkedin.com/company/10701607/) to get the latest updates and great articles about Salesforce Marketing Cloud!